planetary-social/planetary-pub/notes.md

 ----------------------------------------------

 I was thinking today that they may have prioritized different things when making the original ssb.
-It seems like they may have prioritized replication, which makes sense if every peer is a full node.
+It seems like they may have prioritized replication, which makes sense if *every peer is a full node*.
 However, if you are making a reader app, for example, or a web-based crud app, then efficiency with replication is not as important.
-And in this issue — https://github.com/ssbc/ssb-server/issues/454#issuecomment-350405818 — for example there is talk about needing to improve efficiency vs ipfs, & he says
+In this issue — https://github.com/ssbc/ssb-server/issues/454#issuecomment-350405818 — for example there is talk about needing to improve efficiency vs ipfs, & he says

 > anyway just the hashes for 100k messages would come to ~10 megabytes

 but if you are not replicating, just viewing the 20 most recent messages, then it’s not that important

 -----------------------------------------------

 ## hosts